 To get the account back to $1000, Sarah needs 10 winnings trade; =(10×50)+$500= $1000

-And sierra needs 6 winning trades to breakeven; (6×$18) + $900=$1008.
+And sierra needs 6 winning trades to break-even; (6×$18) + $900=$1008.

 If you are so quick to yearn for bigger profits, your account will be wiped out so quickly and you be out of the game without knowing.

-Ever wondered why alot of people still lose money in trading, it is just because they ignore such simple rules like the 2% rule.
+Unfortunately a lot of people still lose money in trading, it is just because they ignore such simple rules like the 2% rule.

 Determining how much you want to risk per trade gives you a clear picture on making decisions for your trades and saves your account from heavy blows.